 Alice is a calligrapher, illustrator and stationery designer based in Hackney, East London.
-She’s an ardent celebrator of all things that are different and make a difference – welcome to my letter-filled world!
+She’s an ardent celebrator of all things that are different and make a difference.

-After graduating from Bath Spa University in 2009 with a Visual Communications degree, I started to sell my hand printed fine stationery at Broadway Market (and was voted ‘London’s Coolest Stall Holder’ by Company magazine, don’t you know.)
-Although I now work exclusively on commissions from my Dalston studio, nothing has really changed – I still love the character and charm of both paper and people.
+After graduating from Bath Spa University in 2009 with a Visual Communications degree, she started to sell her hand printed fine stationery at Broadway Market (and was voted ‘London’s Coolest Stall Holder’ by Company magazine, don’t you know.)
+Although she now works exclusively on commissions from her Dalston studio, nothing has really changed – she still loves the character and charm of both paper and people.

-Originally a self-taught calligrapher since 2014, I now teach workshops across London, sharing all the tips and tricks I've picked up along the way.
-I'm lucky enough to spend all my days teaching lettering, and designing beautiful things for beautiful events and weddings.
+Originally a self-taught calligrapher since 2014, Alice now teaches workshops across London, sharing all the tips and tricks she’s picked up along the way. .

 - FREQUENTLY ASKED QUESTIONS -